Educational Service Centers Funding

 G. Contracts Paid by Districts

 City, exempted village, local and joint vocational school districts also may set up contracts with Educational Service Centers for services covered by Ohio Revised Code 3313.845.
 Funds can be deducted from the school district foundation calculation and sent to the Educational Service Center.
 To receive payment, both district and an ESC must use ESC Contract system where they enter the information, upload the copy of the contract and provide electronic approvals.
-The directions on how to use the system as available here.
+The directions on how to use the system are available here.
 ESCs also have the option of billing a school district directly instead of having the state deduct the contract amount from its foundation funding.

 Community schools may enter into agreements with Educational Service under ORC 3313.844..
 Services provided and the amount and manner of payment to the ESC shall be mutually agreed on and reflected in their respective agreements.
 The agreements may call for payment to the ESC by the community school directly, or may advise the Department to make deductions from the foundation funding of the community school for the Educational Service Center.
 To receive payment, both district and an ESC must use ESC Contract system where they enter the information, upload the copy of the contract and provide electronic approvals.
-The directions on how to use the system as available here.

 Educational Service Centers provide a wide variety of services to the state’s school districts, community schools, chartered nonpublic schools and state-run juvenile detention facilities including curriculum development and in-service training; special education services; speech, language and hearing services; cooperative purchasing consortia; and sponsorship of community schools.